HernanEspinosa/WAF-High-availability-front-end/README.md

 ###### Further Information

-More information can be found in the Implementation of a Web Application Firewall for a High Availability front end paper.
+More information can be found in the Implementation of a Web Application Firewall for a High Availability front end paper located at the reports folder.
-Documentation to run the service can be found in the User manual HAWAF document
+Documentation to run the service can be found in the User manual HAWAF document at the reports folder